StackOverflowed18/CHAT-BOT-python-/README.md

 └── README.md        # Project documentation (this file)
 ```
 ---
-##🙌 Contributions
+🙌 Contributions
-We welcome contributions to improve this project!
-Whether it's adding more predefined questions, enhancing the UI, or optimizing the backend, feel free to submit a pull request.
+@brobrocoder48
 ---
  📧 Contact
-For any questions or suggestions, feel free to reach out to the project maintainer or drop an issue in this repository.
+For any questions or suggestions, feel free to reach out to the project maintainer at anshimasinghask@gmail.com (stackoverflowed18) or ekanshjain2510@gmail.com (brobrocoder48)
 ---